thearn/examgen/README.md

 ====================

 A Python class that can automatically generate mathematics worksheets/exams, with solution keys, using Sympy and LaTeX.
+Meant for instructors, tutors, and student study groups, etc.

 # Requirements
 - Python 2.7 (Python 3 support coming soon)